 Metric Performance

 Discrimination efficiency (DE) and Z-score were calculated for each metric in each of the three distinct site classes (Appendix D).
 DE and Z metric statistics were used to identify metrics that performed consistently in all site classes, and thus signaled that the metrics would be robust as indicators to be included in a multimetric index.
-Of the 394 metrics tested, 89 had similar positive or negative trends with increasing stress in all three site classes (Table __, Appendix D).
+Of the 397 metrics tested, 89 had similar positive or negative trends with increasing stress in all three site classes (Table 3, Appendix D).
 The metric trait categories with the most consistently responsive metrics were biological condition, nutrient tolerance, oxygen affinity, saprobity, pollution tolerance, and trophic status.
 Of these 89 metrics, we selected a subset to carry forward in the index development process.
-The selection criteria for ongoing analysis included relative strength of responses among metrics within each metric trait category, metric format (e.g., relative richness metrics were preferred over taxa richness metrics), and metric transparency (e.g., rational response mechanism and uncomplicated calculation).
-The 43 metrics that were retained are listed in Table __.
+The selection criteria for ongoing analysis included relative strength of responses among metrics within each metric trait category, metric format, and metric transparency (e.g., rational response mechanism and uncomplicated calculation).
+Metrics with DE > 45% were considered to have a relatively strong response.
+Metrics with a relative richness format (percent of taxa relative to all taxa in the sample) were preferred over taxa richness metrics because the relative number of taxa also conferred dominance of a trait among all taxa.
+Metric correlations were calculated when metric pairs might represent identical measures and one of the highly correlated metrics was selected.
+The 43 metrics that were retained are listed in Table 4.
 This list was reduced to a final set of 17 metrics because subsequent analyses required <20 metrics to accommodate limited computer capacity to iteratively test all possible subsets of the metrics as index alternatives.

 Table 3.
-Numbers of metrics that were consistently responsive with relatively strong discrimination efficiencies, within metric trait categories.
+Numbers of metrics that were consistently responsive with relatively strong discrimination efficiencies (DE > 45%), within metric trait categories.